 Clare has acted in numerous claims arising out of NHS or other clinical / care settings, often initially taken on as inquests.
 For example:

 - the family of a man with Asperger’s who took his own life in a private care home.
 At the inquest, systemic as well as individual failings on the part of the state, were uncovered.
-In the resulting civil claim, Clare negotiated a 5-figure settlement for the deceased’s family members, arising from the various human rights reaches;
+In the resulting civil claim, Clare negotiated a 5-figure settlement for the deceased’s family members, arising from the various human rights breaches;

 - a man diagnosed with paranoid schizophrenia, and detained in a secure psychiatric hospital, who was sexually assaulted by a nurse over a number of weeks.
 Clare negotiated a 5-figure damages settlement;